Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 for any $w_1\in W_1$ and $w_2\in W_2$, where $l(z_1)$ is the branch of logarithm determined by $\mathrm{log}\,z_2$ and $\gamma_1$, and $l'(z_2)$ is the branch of logarithm determined by $\mathrm{log}\,z_3$ and $\gamma_2$.
 To complete the proof, we just need to show that $l(z_1)+l'(z_2)-\mathrm{log}\,z_2$ is the branch of logarithm at $z_1$ determined by $\mathrm{log}\,z_3$ and $\gamma_2\cdot\gamma_1$.
 In fact, the branch of logarithm determined by $\mathrm{log}\,z_3$ and $\gamma_2\cdot\gamma_1$ has value

 at $z_2$ for some $p\in\ZZ$.
 Then this branch of logarithm has value at $z_1$, as desired. \end{proof}

-\begin{corol} The parallel transport $T_\gamma$ is an isomorphism. \end{corol} \begin{proof} Notice that the parallel transport isomorphism $T_\gamma$ depends only on the homotopy class of $\gamma$ in $\CC^\times$ because the branch of logarithm $l(z_1)$ depends only on the homotopy class of $\gamma$.
-Therefore the preceding proposition shows that the inverse of the parallel transport isomorphism $T_\gamma$ is the parallel transport isomorphism $T_{\gamma'}$ where $\gamma'$ is the path from $z_2$ to $z_1$ obtained by reversing $\gamma$.
-This shows that $T_\gamma$ is in fact an isomorphism. \end{proof}
+\begin{corol} The parallel transport $T_\gamma$ is an isomorphism. \end{corol} \begin{proof} The parallel transport $T_\gamma$ depends only on the homotopy class of $\gamma$ in $\CC^\times$ because the branch of logarithm $l(z_1)$ depends only on the homotopy class of $\gamma$.
+Therefore the preceding proposition shows that the inverse of $T_\gamma$ is the parallel transport $T_{\gamma'}$ where $\gamma'$ is the path from $z_2$ to $z_1$ obtained by reversing $\gamma$.
+Thus $T_\gamma$ is in fact an isomorphism. \end{proof}

 \begin{propo} The parallel transport isomorphisms determine an even natural isomorphism from $\boxtimes_{P(z_1)}$ to $\boxtimes_{P(z_2)}$.
 In particular, for any morphisms $f_1: W_1\rightarrow\widetilde{W}_1$ and $f_2: W_2\rightarrow\widetilde{W}_2$ in $\mathcal{C}$,